com-480-data-visualization/datavis-project-2022-wyw/README.md

 ### Dataset

 The first dataset we choose to use is __Best Artworks of All Time__, which can be found in https://www.kaggle.com/datasets/ikarus777/best-artworks-of-all-time.
 The dataset collects artworks of the 50 most influential painters of all time, and associated with the basic information of each artists retrieved from wikipedia.
 In detail, this collection contains 3 files:
-* __artists.csv__: The basic information of the 50 most famous painter, including their names, years, gendres, nationnalities, bios, wikipedia links and paintings
+* __artists.csv__: The basic information of each artists, including their names, years, gendres, nationnalities, bios, wikipedia links and paintings
 * __images.zip__: The paintings of each artists.
 All images are full size and divided in corresponding folders and sequentially numbered
 * __resized.zip__: Same work with images.zip but images have been resized and extracted from folder structure.
 Images in this file have smaller size which allow us to process model faster